Getting creative with cellulose

 Textiles and tomato stems

-Cellulose can also be extracted from other waste materials, such as the cotton in used clothing.
+Cellulose can also be extracted from other waste materials, such as the cotton how to write a good reflective essay.
 However, a lot of cotton is not recycled because it contains elastane, which is why your old jeans can still end up in the furnace.
 “We have developed a process to separate the elastane, so that we can extract the valuable cellulose for use in other applications”, explains Bolck.

-Just as exciting is the cardboard tomato packaging made from the leaves and stems of the very same tomato plants, which are currently sent to a biodigester or incinerator (see video above).
+Just as exciting is the sample essay for college admission, which are currently sent to a biodigester or incinerator (see video above).
 Bolck: “To achieve this, we brought tomato growers in touch with a paper manufacturer, who were able to makes boxes from the leaves and stems of the tomato plants.
 It is not the most obvious connection.”

 The researchers at Wageningen apply not just their knowledge of materials and technology, but also of the chain from producer and processer to supplier and consumer.
 Through their extensive networks, they are able to link waste producers to potential consumers and help form new partnerships.